-4. Assumptions made about the future and other major sources of estimation uncertainty

-The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for the revenues and expenses during the year.
+4. Assumptions made about the future and other major sources of estimation uncertainty the balance sheet date and the amounts reported for the revenues and expenses during the year.
 However, the nature of estimation means that actual outcomes could differ from those estimates.
 The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are: